versia-pub/frontend/README.md

 Then, the frontend will be available at `http://localhost:3000` inside the container.
 To link it to a Versia Server, set the `NUXT_PUBLIC_API_HOST` environment variable to the server's URL.

+## Development

+Make sure to run `bun run emojis:generate` to generate the emoji list before building or running the project.

 ## License

 This project is licensed under the AGPL 3.0 - see the [LICENSE](LICENSE) file for details.